-This year my children participated in the environmental strike in Exeter.
-So I thought now is the time to have an eco-friendly holiday season.
-One year, I went with a group of friends to a wreath-making class.
+With all the attention on climate change and the need to live more environmentally-friendly lives, I thought it was important to find ways to have an eco-friendly holiday season.
+A few years ago I went with a group of friends to a wreath-making class.
 We had so much fun.
 I now host a wreath-making luncheon at my house!
 We start by foraging for greenery and holly.
-We mainly take quite a lot of green stuff from my back yard.
+We mainly take quite a lot of green stuff from my backyard.
 Everyone brings the wire forms for their wreath or floral foam for a centerpiece.
 Then, we assemble our own unique creations.
 We break for lunch of quiche and kale salad with chestnuts and cranberries.
 I highly recommend it!
 And at the end of the season, you can save your metal frame and reuse it for next year and toss the rest on your compost heap.

 I’ve spent a few hours finding really beautiful eco-friendly gifts.
 These are just ideas to get you thinking.
 Normally, I don’t recommend anything until I’ve personally tried it.
 However, in this case, I haven’t bought these items so you’ll need to do your own research.

 Of course, the simplest way to save the planet is to buy less.
 I have a few ideas below that don’t require any shopping at all.
 You can also cut down on shopping by doing a secret exchange of gifts with a $10 limit.
 This will help to save even more money and time this year while having more fun than ever.
 After all, the holiday seasons are really about spending fun times with your friends and family.

 Here are 15 Eco-friendly Gift Ideas for the Whole Family:

 1. This beautiful wavy lamp in a jellyfish design is a unique, one-of-a-kind piece that will brighten any corner of your home.